-In contrast to a Methods or Results section, a Discussion section was easier to accommodate.
+In contrast to a Methods or Results section, a Discussion section was easier to accommodate and we have provided one.
 Here we lean on the case study results to reiterate the importance of planing a survey or testing an existing survey.
-We then use this preamble to segue into the “Research opportunities” section.
+We then use this preamble to segue into the “Research opportunities” section as suggested.

 I think something that can be useful for readers is to outline the steps in a thought process a researcher might undertake when setting up a survey (perhaps a separate subsection) and then how one might go about a SimSurvey run for this.
 It also gives you a good opportunity to discuss your multispecies ideas: